 She co-founded the American Wine Association, took up competitive ballroom dancing, and wrote an award-winning memoir, Dancing Light.
-More recently, she was chosen by athletic wear company Athleta for its Power of She campaign.
+She was chosen by athletic wear company Athleta for its Power of She campaign.

 Her motto—unsurprisingly—is “There is Nothing You Cannot Do.”

-Her optimism and yoga practice keep her centered in the ageless aspect of her being.
-She’s limber, petite, and serene.
-She says she feels 20 years old inside.
+Her optimism and yoga practice kept her centered in the ageless aspect of her being.
+She was limber, petite, and serene.
+She said she felt 20 years old inside.

-Despite three hip replacements, she refuses to give up the high heels that, it’s claimed, help her “elevate her consciousness.”
+Despite three hip replacements, she refused to give up the high heels that, it’s claimed, help her “elevate her consciousness.”

 “When you are in touch with the breath, there is no such thing as age,” she told the Huffington Post.
 “There is so much to do and so little time.”

 You can find interviews with Porchon-Lynch all over the web and mainstream news.
-She’s active on social media, with 47K followers on Instagram.
-Dr. Deepak Chopra calls her “one of the most acclaimed yoga teachers of our century.”
-He adds:
+She was active on social media, with 73K followers on Instagram.
+Dr. Deepak Chopra called her “one of the most acclaimed yoga teachers of our century.”
+He added:

 Täo Porchon-Lynch… is a mentor to me who embodies the spirit of yoga and is an example of Ageless Body, Timeless Mind.
 Like yoga, she teaches us to let go and to have exquisite awareness in every moment.”